graphic design in movies

 the photo is used for educational purpose, 'The Grand Budapest Hotel'; Image Credit: Fox Searchlight Productions

-The Grand Budapest Hotel is a perfect example — a film where design takes the spotlight and every frame feels like a meticulously composed, symmetrical painting.
+The Grand Budapest Hotel is a a film where the Design takes the spotlight and every frame feels like a meticulously composed, symmetrical painting.

 About the Design

-In The Grand Budapest Hotel the design is crucial.
+The Design in The Grand Budapest Hotel is crucial.
 It appears in almost every scene in the form of small signs, a newspaper magazine, a note, a map… It is like a guideline.
 The graphic designer behind this world is Annie Atkins.
 She worked together with a small team, & Adam Stockhausen for the production of all materials that you see on the set made (books, newspapers, signs, letters, writings, passports, maps, signs, names, packaging of Mendl’s.)

 Visual Storytelling

 The story is separated in 4 timelines starting from the most present days going back to 1930s in the imaginary Republic of Zubrowka.
-Each timeline is marked by its own color palette and follows the story of a character.
-It is told as a story within a story, the more they go back, the more the past seems idealised.
+One of the things that really impressed me is that each timeline is marked by its own color palette and follows the story of a character.
+It is told as a story within a story.
+And the more they go back in time, the more it seems that the pas is idealised.

 The Timeline